We promote evidence-based public health approaches to reduce gun violence. Our non-partisan work includes:

 Education & Advocacy

-We organize and speak at public events to promote public health approaches to reduce gun violence and to educate city leaders about their role in responding to a mass shooting.
-Recent presentations to city leaders include:
+We brief local leaders about their role in responding to a mass shooting.
+Recent presentations include:

 - Florida League of Cities Conference

 In January 2021, in partnership with Northeastern's Bouve School of Health Services, we organized Public Health Approaches to Protecting Youth from Gun Violence During COVID and Beyond, a three-part, online conference for health care professionals.

 We regularly publish op-eds promoting public health approaches to reduce gun violence.
 Please see our Publications page for more information.